00labs/huma-monorepo/0_doc/2.0-docs/products/huma/faqs.md

 Those who staked before June 30th, 2025 can keep their 0-day unstaking cooldown.
 Starting Aug 26, 2025 they will stop earning Huma rewards unless they opt into the new policy: est. 10% APY with a 14-day cooldown in the Huma App.

 The staking reward applies retroactively to those who have staked before the staking rewards launch on June 30th, 2025.

+---

+**Disclaimer:** These FAQs are provided for user convenience.
+Accordingly, they do not fully describe the legal structure or operations of the issuer of $PST and $mPST, nor do they fully describe certain risk factors.
+Detailed information about the foregoing is set forth in the issuer's PayFi Strategy Memorandum (PSM), which will be provided to users as part of the deposit process.